WOOD FLOOR FACTS AND CARE INFORMATION

 Place walk off mats and area rugs in high traffic areas (make sure they stay dry and are cleaned underneath often)

 Perform routine maintenance as recommended by manufacturer, this should include sweeping, vacuuming (with a soft brush attachment) and/or dust mopping to remove dirt and grit.
-Keep this as a regularly scheduled event, and stick to it.
-Always perform this process before and after a major event that involves a high volume of traffic on the floor.
+Keep this as a

 Use the proper cleaning pad with the manufacturer recommended cleaning solution.
 The pad should be slightly damp and well rung out.
-Make sure ALWAYS to use a clean pad/cloth each time your start the cleaning process.
-These pads can be washed after excessive buildup.
+Make sure ALWAYS to use a clean pad/cloth each time your start the

 Keep high heel shoes in good repairs , as well as keeping your pets nails trimmed on a regular bases